thestar19/Animation-Generator-for-Sorting-Algorithms/README.md

 - Extract content
 - Run main.exe

-Some features may not yet be implemented in the Windows version (eg terminal mode and benchmark), and not much testing has been done.
+Some features may not yet be implemented in the Windows version (eg terminal mode, special colors and benchmark).
 Further, it is also possible to run the program in python3 in Windows without the zip file by modifying the code.